How to use less water:

 A recent survey showed most households underestimate their water consumption by more than half!

-The Water Regulation Advisory Scheme (WRAS) recently conducted a survey which revealed that the average UK household uses a whopping 350 litres of water a day!
-Which is pretty eye-opening considering most households estimate their consumption to be around 157 litres… What’s even worse is that 24% of people admit they have no idea how much water they use.
+The Water Regulation Advisory Scheme (WRAS) recently conducted a survey that revealed that the average UK household uses a whopping 350 litres of water a day!
+This is pretty eye-opening considering most households estimate their consumption to be around 157 litres… What’s even worse is that 24% of people admit they have no idea how much they use!

 Why should we save water?

 While there are a number of reasonable reasons to reduce your water consumption, I bet you didn’t know that majority of these techniques are really easy and don’t even compromise any of your day-to-day activities.
 The obvious benefit of reducing your water consumption is the financial benefit – You will save money by using less water, this is because around 20% of your gas bill (assuming you have a gas boiler) is for heating water used for baths, showers, and hot taps.